PowerShell/PSDesiredStateConfiguration/README.md

 Additional work that we are considering:

-- Change generated DSC configuration files from MOF to using JSON
+- Change generated DSC configuration files to JSON from MOF
-- Enabling integration of DSC with existing agents (no LCM support)
+- Enable integration of DSC with existing agents (no LCM support)

 ## Documentation and resources